ricko2001/RootsMagic_Database_Design/RM Sort dates.md

  M2 be the month of the second date, D2 by the day of the second date, and F by the flag.

 Ds = ((Y1 + 10000)<<49) & (M1<<45) & (D1<<39) & (Y2<<20) & (M2<<16) & (D2<<10) & F ??
-‍Ds = If no Date then
+Ds = If no Date then
 9223372036854775807
 else
 ((Y1 + 10000)<<49) + (M1<<45) + (D1<<39) + (If Date2 then (Y2 + 10000)<<20 else